LiberPH/LiberPH.github.io/_posts/2019-07-03-Scala-tail-recursion.md

   }
 ```
 The previous function is the tail recursive version of pi calculation.
 If the function was not tail recursive an error message "recursive call not in tal position" would be shown.

+As I don't want to plagiarize what Alvin Alexander has explained so well I suggest you to go to his cite to get a recipe on how to write your very own tail recursive functions.

 # Resources: